 Making Cider!

-,
+, , ,

 Our orchard was primarily used to grow apples for cider.
 My mother had Kate’s Sweet Cider as a business when I was in high school.
 We still own the crusher and press, and I’d hoped to get it all running.
 This year, we had a huge crop of apples.
-We couldn’t get pickers, so most of them are feeding the sheep, but our neighbors from Stone Cottage Winery came over.
+We couldn’t get pickers, so most of the apples are feeding the sheep, but our neighbors from Stone Cottage Winery came over.
 With their help, we made one press load of cider from the remnant apples.

 The Hellecksons used the low-effort picking method.
 Ken and I walked on the ground and picked what we could reach.
 The apples had frozen, and most had fallen already, so it was not easy to find good ones.
 Any that looked too questionable we left for the sheep to eat later.